-A student with significant congregational ministry experience (5 years or more) may petition to substitute Clinical Pastoral Education (6SH) in place of Formation in Ministry I&II to meet the Mentored Ministry "core" requirement.
+A student with significant congregational ministry discomfort. experience (5 years or more) may petition to substitute SMFE 601 Clinical Pastoral Education (6SH) in place Intentional cross-cultural experiences have the capacity to help students grow in cultural self-awareness, which is crucial to effective cross-cultural relating.
+Cross-cultural engagement can also help students become aware of their own negative attitudes towards difference so that they can begin to develop positive attitudes about difference that will contribute to healing and reconciliation across religious and ethnic divisions in the communities where we live and work.
+Our Anabaptist convictions regarding reconciliation and peacebuilding call us to help alleviate suspicion among diverse peoples that can so readily result in alienation or escalate tensions that explode into of FS 601/602 Formation in Ministry I&II to meet the Mentored Ministry "core" requirement.
+Cross-Cultural Experience Eastern Mennonite University educates students to live in local and international contexts.

-Cross-Cultural Experience

-Eastern Mennonite University educates students to live in local and international contexts.
 Thus, Eastern Mennonite Seminary requires each student to engage in one intentional cross-cultural experience.
 The university also teaches students to embrace environmental sustainability as a core value.
-Because the travel industry is particularly environmentally and economically taxing, students and faculty are encouraged to make use of local contexts that are most conducive to cross-cultural learning.

-Cross-cultural experiences have the potential to equip students for ministry in our diverse world by increasing students' cultural intelligence, which is crucial to transformational leadership.
-Cultural intelligence (CQ) is the capability to function effectively in intercultural contexts.
-It involves serious analysis of our motivations, interests and drive to adapt cross-culturally.
-CQ requires wise interpreters with knowledge of the similarities and differences between cultures.
-It also demands mature practitioners who have strategies for interpreting cues and planning for multicultural interactions.
-And CQ encourages discerning communicators to develop skills that will enable them to behave appropriately in crosscultural situations.
-If entered into with these possibilities in mind, the context of cross-cultural experiences can provide fruitful dimensions for theological reflection.
+Because the travel industry is particularly environmentally and economically taxing, dangerous violence. students and faculty are encouraged to make use of local contexts that are most conducive to cross-cultural In academic pursuits, our strategies for engaging the learning. "other" too often present them as objects of study rather than as true conversation partners.
+In contrast, Cross-cultural experiences have the potential to equip intentional cross-cultural encounters offer the possibility students for ministry in our diverse world by increasing of life-changing mutual growth and change.
+We grow students' cultural intelligence, which is crucial to spiritually when we learn to interpret cues and are open transformational leadership.
+Cultural intelligence (CQ) to discovering the presence and work of God within the is the capability to function effectively in intercultural "other."
+Therefore, we seek to cultivate in our students contexts.
+It involves serious analysis of our motivations, the ability to claim their own identity (personal, family, interests and drive to adapt cross-culturally.
+CQ requires ethnic, confessional) while extending hospitality (respect, wise interpreters with knowledge of the similarities and space, time, openness) to others.
+This tension must not differences between cultures.
+It also demands mature blur or obliterate genuine distinctions.
+Rather, these practitioners who have strategies for interpreting cues cultural distinctions should be explored and celebrated. and planning for multicultural interactions.
+And CQ encourages discerning communicators to develop skills We intend for our students to be mature in their ability that will enable them to behave appropriately in crossto behave appropriately in cross cultural situations by cultural situations.
+If entered into with these possibilities discerning which of their own cultural patterns and in mind, the context of cross-cultural experiences can perspectives are, or are not, consistent with the gospel of provide fruitful dimensions for theological reflection.